-2.1 General Conditions
+37. General Conditions

-- (i) The Scheme of Examinations and Pass Criteria for All India/Delhi Senior School Certificate Examination conducted by the Board, shall be as laid down from time to time. - (ii) Class XI examination shall be conducted internally by the schools themselves. - (iii) The Board will conduct the external examination at the end of Class XII. - (iv) Class XII examination will be based on the syllabi as prescribed by the Board for Class XII from time to time. - (v) Number of papers, duration of examination and marks for each subject/paper will be as specified in the curriculum for the year. - (vi) The examination would be conducted in theory as well as in practicals, depending upon the nature of the subject(s) and the marks/grades allotted shall be as prescribed in the curriculum. - (vii) Marks/grades shall be awarded for individual subjects and the aggregate marks shall not be given.
+- (i) The Scheme of Examinations and Pass Criteria for All India/Delhi Senior School Certificate Examination conducted by the Board, shall be as laid down from time to time. - (ii) Class XI examination shall be conducted by the schools themselves.
+Schools affiliated to the Board upto Secondary level shall also conduct the Class IX examination themselves.
+However, in respect of schools affiliated to the Board upto Senior Secondary level, the schools shall be provided question paper banks and marking schemes by the Board but the examination shall be conducted by the schools themselves. - iii) The Board will conduct the external examinations at the end of Class XII.
+The Board will also conduct external examination at the end of Class X in respect of those students studying in schools affiliated to the Board upto Secondary level and also those students studying in Class X in the schools which are affiliated to the Board upto Senior level but wish to move out of the CBSE system for various reasons. - (iv) Class XII examination will be based on the syllabi as prescribed by the Board for Class XII from time to time. - (v) Number of papers, duration of examination and marks for each subject/paper will be as specified in the curriculum for the year. - (vi) The examination would be conducted in theory as well as in practicals, depending upon the nature of the subject(s) and the marks/grades allotted shall be as prescribed in the curriculum. - (vii) Marks/grades shall be awarded for individual subjects and the aggregate marks shall not be given.

-2.2 Grading
+38. Grading

-- (i) Assessment of theory/practical papers in external subjects shall be in numerical scores.
-In addition to numerical scores, the Board shall indicate grade in the marks sheets issued to the candidates in case of subjects of external examinations.
-In case of internal assessment subject only grades shall be shown. - (ii) Letter grades on a nine-point scale shall be used. - (iii) The grades shall be derived from scores in case of subjects of external examination.
+- (i)(a) At the Senior School Certificate Examination assessment of theory/practical papers in external subjects shall be in numerical scores.
+In addition to numerical scores, the Board shall indicate grades in the marks sheets issued to the candidates in case of subjects of external examinations.
+In case of internal assessment subjects, only grades shall be shown. - (ii) Letter grades on a nine-point scale shall be used. - (iii) The grades shall be derived from scores in case of subjects of external examination.
 In case of subjects of internal assessment, they shall be awarded by the schools. - (iv) The qualifying marks in each subject of external examination shall be 33% at Senior School Certificate Examination.
-However, at Senior School Certificate Examination, in a subject involving practical work, a candidate must obtain 33% marks in the theory and 33% marks in the practical separately in addition to 33% marks in aggregate, in order to qualify in that subject. - (v) For awarding the grades, the Board shall put all the passed students in a rank order and will award grades as follows: - A-I Top 1/8th of the passed candidates - A-2 Next 1/8th of the passed candidates - B-1 Next 1/8th of the passed candidates - B-2 Next 1/8th of the passed candidates - C-l Next 1/8th of the passed candidates
+However, at Senior School Certificate Examination, in a subject involving practical work, a candidate must obtain 33% marks in the theory and 33% marks in the practical separately in addition to 33% marks in aggregate, in order to qualify in that subject. - v)(a) For awarding the grades for the Senior Secondary Examination, the Board shall put all the passed students in a rank order and will award grades as follows:

+- A-1 Top 1/8th of the passed candidates

+- A-2 Next 1/8th of the passed candidates

+- B-1 Next 1/8th of the passed candidates

+- B-2 Next 1/8th of the passed candidates

+- C-1 Next 1/8th of the passed candidates

 - C-2 Next 1/8th of the passed candidates

-- D-l Next 1/8th of the passed candidates
+- D-1 Next 1/8th of the passed candidates

 - D-2 Next 1/8th of the passed candidates

-- E Failed Candidates
+- E Failed candidates